- Location: Germany - Cologne

 Fees & Costs

-Students pay Allegheny tuition, and an off campus study fee of $800.
+Students pay Allegheny tuition and an off-campus study fee of $800.
 Allegheny financial aid, except work/study, is applied to program costs.
 Students are responsible for paying for housing and meals separately in Germany and are also responsible for paying the University of Cologne student services fee (around 265 Euro).
-The services fee includes a ticket for rail transportation in North Rhine-Westphalia..
+The service fee includes a ticket for rail transportation in North Rhine-Westphalia..
 Estimated additional costs include: books and supplies, international airfare & local transportation, health insurance, and personal expenses.

 Application Process